-During the three month period ended March 31, 2017, the Company transferred \$1.8 million of non-Agency RMBS from Level 2 to Level 3.
-Since December 31, 2016, these securities have exhibited indications of a reduced level of price transparency.
+As of June 30, 2016, the Company transferred \$3.1 million of RMBS from Level 2 to Level 3.
+Since March 31, 2016, these securities exhibited indications of a reduced level of price transparency.
 Examples of such indications include wider spreads and/or higher delinquencies relative to similar securities and a reduction in observable transactions or executable quotes involving these and similar securities.
-Changes in these indications could impact price transparency, and thereby cause a change in the level designation in future periods.